blevy115/cfo2-react-native/README.md

 ## Development server

+If necessary run `npm install` to load node modules.

 Run `npm start` for a dev server.
 Navigate to `http://localhost:19002/`.
 This will load the expo metro bundler.

-If necessary run `npm install` to load node modules

 ## Running Application